tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 After 2020, Secret realized they love online Dota so much they decided to not go to a single major.

-They lost 3-0 to Entity in the WEU Regional Qualifiers and had to go through the cutthroat Last Chance Qualifier to make it to TI.
-But ain't no way Puppey is breaking his all-TI-attendance streak.
+They got revenged 3-0 by Entity in the WEU Regional Qualifiers and had to go through the cutthroat Last Chance Qualifier to make it to TI.
+But ain't no way Puppey was breaking his all-TI-attendance streak.
 Not this year.

 Remember that Outsiders/VP team I talked about during the Fnatic points fiasco?
 And then again when BetBoom beat them?
 Secret also beat them to take the first LCQ slot.